Pyeongchang 2018: What to watch on Day 10 at the Winter Olympics

 Curling (Women's and men's round robin)

 Rachel Homan's Ottawa rink takes on Japan in women's action, while Kevin Koe's Calgary foursome faces the United States on the men's side as curling round-robin action continues.
 Canada is looking for more curling hardware after John Morris and Kaitlyn Lawes combined to win gold on Tuesday in the first ever Olympic mixed doubles event.
 Canada has won the last three Olympic men's titles and also took gold in the women's event four years ago.
 (7:05 p.m.
 Feb.
-18 for men's, 12:05 Feb.
+18 for women's, 12:05 Feb.
 19 for men's)

 Snowboard (Women's big air qualifying)